nvpro-samples/vk_partitioned_tlas/README.md

 # vk_partitioned_tlas

-This sample illustrates partial TLAS updates using the `VK_NV_partitioned_tlas` extension.
+This sample illustrates partial TLAS updates using the `VK_NV_partitioned_acceleration_structure` extension.

 ![partitioned TLAS diagram](docs/partitioned_tlas.png)

-The app procedurally lays out 1.9 million dominoes on a board made of 11 million static objects, where dominoes board objects are assigned to partitions defined by a uniform 2D grid.
+The app procedurally lays out 170000 dominoes on a board made of 1.2 million static objects, where dominoes board objects are assigned to partitions defined by a uniform 2D grid.
 Upon running the (wildly inaccurate) physics simulation, only the currently moving instances are updated in the partitioned acceleration structure (PTLAS).
 The corresponding partitions are highlighed by saturated colors on the ground plane.
 The domino colors illustrate which partition they are part of.
 The color of the partitions are random for illustration purposes.

 ![partitioned TLAS demo](docs/demo_ptlas.png)